 An extensive history of Hillcrest Cemetery was written by late Hillcrest Historian and East Point Historical Society Curator Steven Bramlett.
 It is not yet in a form to put online, but here is a brief summary.
 Also visit our Photos page to view several historical photos of Hillcrest.

 Family stories tell us that Hillcrest was established as a family burial ground around 1890 for the Hudsons, who owned a home on top of the hill in what is now the southern end of the cemetery.
-At some point in the future, believed to be 1912, it was established as a commercial cemetery.
+At some point, believed to be 1912, it was established as a commercial cemetery.
 The earliest headstones are from the late 1800's, though some of these are thought to have been reinterments from family burials on private property.

 The oldest section is in the center of the back area, where there are numerous large trees.
 Hillcrest expanded to the south after that, then toward Stanton Road.
 In 1952, additional sections were opened to the north and across Stanton Road.
 Approximately 10,000 people representing nearly 2,400 surnames are buried and/or memorialized at Hillcrest on approximately 17 acres.

-Hillcrest is the final resting place of veterans from all 5 branches of the US armed services, merchant marines and Confederate army.
-They represent at least 6 conflicts, including: American Civil War, Spanish-American War, World Wars I and II, Korea and Vietnam.
+Hillcrest is the final resting place of veterans from all 5 branches of the US armed services, merchant marines and the CSA.
+They represent at least 7 conflicts, including: American Civil War, Spanish-American War, World Wars I and II, Korea, Vietnam and the more recent conflicts across the Middle East.

-Today, Hillcrest is privately owned by an elderly widow of a man who bought the cemetery business many years ago.
-She is not able to maintain it, and is no longer receiving any funds from services.
+Until 2018, Hillcrest was privately owned by the elderly widow of a man who bought the cemetery business many years ago.
+She was not able to maintain it well after he passed in 1992.
 There was never a perpetual care fund, nor was one required by Georgia law.
-When the cemetery ran out of spaces to sell, there was no longer any current income to fund maintenance.
+When the cemetery ran out of spaces to sell and fell into an overgrown state, there was no longer any current income to fund maintenance.
 Our organization was founded in 2001 in order to seek ways to restore and maintain the grounds.
 We have since grown to do a lot more than that, including record-keeping, preservation, family assistance and some basic facility management.
 Until a large interest-bearing trust is established through donations, grants and other sources (likely many years away), the upkeep of Hillcrest Cemetery will fall to the families and other supporters.
 Our organization serves as a conduit through which funds and volunteers can be brought together for this sacred ground to receive the most maintenance for the effort.

 Cleanups, Later Projects and Future Plans